Frequently Asked Questions

 50-minute session | $130

-I do offer a limited number of sliding scale spots.
-I will be happy to discuss this further with you during our consultation phone call.
+I offer a limited number of sliding scale spots based on financial need.
+I'm happy to talk more about this during our consultation call.

 How many therapy sessions are needed?
 How often will we meet?